intelsmartedgeons/docs/experience-kits/secure-access-service-edge.md

 ### Prepare the Provisioning System

 The ESP is used by all experience kits to provision the system that hosts the edge cluster.
-For more details about the ESP, including troubleshooting suggestions, please refer to the [Smart Edge Open Provisioning Process](/experience-kits/provisioning/provisioning.md).
+For more details about the ESP, including troubleshooting suggestions, please refer to the [Smart Edge Provisioning Process](/experience-kits/provisioning/provisioning.md).

 The following steps will walk you through installing software to the provisioning system, including Git, Docker and Docker Compose, and Python.